qalle2/nes-clock/README.md

 * left/right: move cursor
 * up/down: change digit at cursor
 * start: switch to run mode (hour must be 23 or less)
-* select: change palette

 ### Run mode
-* Time advances.
+* Time advances by one second every 60.1 frames.
 * The clock moves around the screen to prevent burn-in.
 * The cursor is hidden.

 Buttons:
 * start: switch to adjust mode
-* select: change palette